angelhumano/angelhumano/README.md

 ## Recent certifications
+- [Google Digital Marketing & E-commerce ( Feb.
+2024](https://coursera.org/share/dfc7b743993f52c51965082a001395b6).
+Those who earn the Google Digital Marketing & E-commerce Professional Certificate have completed seven-courses, developed by
+Google, that include hands-on, practice-based assessments and are designed to prepare them for entry-level roles in the field.
+They are competent in foundational skills in digital marketing and e-commerce.

 - [Google Data Analytics Specialization (Oct.
 2023)](https://www.coursera.org/account/accomplishments/specialization/certificate/E8PXXFT6YDGW): Those who earn the Google Data Analytics Professional Certificate have completed eight courses, developed by Google, that include hands-on, practice-based assessments and are designed to prepare them for introductory-level roles in Data Analytics.
 They are competent in tools and platforms including spreadsheets, SQL, Tableau, and R.
 They know how to prepare, process, analyze, and share data for thoughtful action.
 <br>

 ## Certifications in Progress